Bank account bonuses let you earn money or other rewards just by banking, though there may be certain conditions you’ll need to meet.

-One of the most common types of bank account bonuses are those designed to bring new customers into the fold—and are therefore offered to those who don’t already have an account with the financial institution in question.
+One of the most common types of bank account bonuses are those designed for new customers of the bank in question.

-Bank account sign-up bonuses, also sometimes called welcome deposits, range from about $100 to more than $500—though larger bonuses generally carry more difficult eligibility requirements.
-For instance, the bonus seeker may need to open both a checking and a savings account, and may be beholden to large minimum balance requirements, sometimes into the five figures.
+Bank account sign-up bonuses, also sometimes called welcome deposits, range from about $100 to more than $500—though larger bonuses generally carry more stringent eligibility requirements.
+For instance, the bonus seeker may need to open both a checking and a savings account, and meet large minimum balance requirements.

 Other common eligibility requirements include setting up direct deposit (and receiving a certain minimum threshold in direct deposits on a monthly basis for a specified number of consecutive months), making a certain number of debit card transactions within a given time frame of opening the account, and depositing a minimum amount into the account.